 Weather Education Day

-The Phillies, Citizens Bank and NBC10/Telemundo62 partnered for the third annual Weather Education Day, held at Citizens Bank Park on Wednesday, May 10 when the Phillies hosted the Seattle Mariners.
+The Phillies, Citizens Bank and NBC10/Telemundo62 are teaming up for the fourth annual Weather Education Day at Citizens Bank Park on Thursday, May 10.
 It is the ultimate field trip experience.

 The Center City skyline received a major league makeover in August, 2015.
 The City of Philadelphia Mural Arts Program and the Phillies joined forces on a Center City mural celebrating the history of the Philadelphia Phillies - the oldest, continuous, one-name, one-city franchise in all of professional sports.